 Put together a really nice box, don your mask at the post office, then ship it off in plenty of time.
 If you don’t think you have the talent to make a box or basket cute or pretty, buy an already-packaged box or gift basket and send it to your friend or loved one.
 You can find great options on Amazon, BarkBox or Chewy.

 Your loved one may live far away or you may not get together during the holidays, so mailing your gift could be your best option.

 Don’t want to go through the hassle of mailing a package?
 (Who wants to stand in long lines this year?)
 Put together a nice basket or beautiful box and pretend it’s May Day.
 Ring the doorbell and leave on the porch if your loved one is in quarantine or stop by for a visit if you think your households are both in the clear.

-Your favorite pet owner is in good paws with Spot.
-Spot supports a holistic approach to your pet’s health and even reimburses alternative treatments and behaviorist therapies for covered conditions!* Check out this one-minute Spot review for more on SPOT coverage and benefits.
+Your favorite pet parent is in good paws with Spot Pet Insurance.
+Spot plans support a holistic approach to your pet’s health and even reimburses alternative treatments and behaviorist therapies for covered conditions.* Check out this one-minute Spot Pet Insurance review for more on Spot coverage and benefits.

 Again, you might have to do some detective work ahead of time to make sure you’re choosing the right gifts.
 Luckily, unlike a child or adult, pets are usually pretty easygoing and happy about most gifts.

 If you opt for pet insurance, that’s certainly a gift that will keep on giving throughout the animal’s life.